hellomikelo/pair/README.md

 > `python run_pair.py`

 The first time you run inference you will have to generate the feature embeddings, which will take \~30 seconds for each furniture type.
 If you'd like to play around with different images, please change parameters in `config.yml` and re-run `run_pair.py`.

 The prototype will take as input path to an image of a table and the model will recommend different chairs based on the table's style and content.
-Result image will be saved in the `output/` directory.
+Result image will be saved in the `./output/pair-output.png`.
 Inference time is on the order of seconds.

 ## Training module
 ### Installation